This is a summary of information regarding the requirements to obtain Alabama dealer licenses and dealer license plates.

-If the dealer license is revoked or forfeited, all dealer plates shall be returned to the Department within 10 calendar days.
+If the dealer license is revoked or forfeited, all dealer plates shall be returned to ALDOR within 10 calendar days.

-If a dealer or manufacturer license plate is lost or stolen, this fact must be reported to law enforcement and a report maintained for audit purposes.
+If a dealer or manufacturer license plate is lost or stolen, it must be reported to law enforcement and a police report maintained for audit purposes.

-If a plate becomes mutilated to the point that it is illegible, the plate must be returned to the Department, and a replacement plate will be issued upon payment of the appropriate fee (Section 40-12-265, Code of Alabama 1975).
+If a plate becomes mutilated to the point that it is illegible, the plate must be returned to ALDOR and a replacement plate will be issued upon payment of the appropriate fee (Section 40-12-265, Code of Alabama 1975).